Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/dinoland/rules/_index.md

 {{% rules-block heading="Impact Cards" %}}

 This expansion adds a new deck: the Impact Cards.

-At the start of your game, draw a random card and place it faceup on the table.
+During **Setup**, draw a random Impact Card and place it faceup on the table.

 This card tells you **how** to handle the Asteroid Impact at the end of the game!
 (What gets destroyed and perhaps another rules tweak.)